Outdoor woodland photography exhibition - West Lothian, central Scotland, 2018

 Dates for the exhibition are planned for between August and October 2018, with a number of woodlands holding the exhibition.
 A live web site for the exhibition will also be created so that people know the woodland where they will find the work at any given time and also a place for them to leave comments and feedback.

 The purpose of the project is to have woodland photographs shown in their habitat, and free for all.
-It is hoped that you may be able to help make this happen.

 If you have any further questions, queries or anything else to discuss, please get in touch via email@example.com

 Thankyou so much for taking the time to read this, it means alot.